2 Corinthians

 ii] Yet, a believer does find union with Christ in the present, and this by faith, v7.

-iii] A believer's desire for complete union with Christ in eternity lightens the grip of this world's things, v8.
+iii] A believer's desire for their complete union with Christ in eternity lightens the grip of this world's things, v8.

 Discussion